-Tom is Design Director at IDEO in London and Managing Director of OpenIDEO and OIEngine - IDEO’s open innovation enterprises.A serial entrepreneur and angel investor, Tom has first-hand experience in building successful enterprises and, as a result, a very thorough understanding of business.
+Tom is a design director at IDEO London, co-founder of OpenIDEO and a managing director of OIEngine — IDEO’s open innovation enterprises.A serial entrepreneur and angel investor, Tom has first-hand experience in building successful enterprises and, as a result, a very thorough understanding of business.
 He is a Young Global Leader of the World Economic Forum and was listed in WIRED UK’s top 100 “digital power brokers” in 2011 and 2012.
 In November 2012 he was included in the Evening Standard list of London’s 1000 most influential people.
 Tom is also a member of the advisory board of the Tech City Investment Organisation of the UK government, supporting the startup community in East London.

 The technology, called OI Engine, is now being applied to clients to manage their own closed and open communities, including a global airline, oil and gas company, bank and most recently Knight Foundation for their NewsChallenge Platform.